 (2) After conducting an investigation, the Public Guardian and Trustee may do anything set out in section 34 (3) (b) to (f).

 Hiring a lawyer to trace, freeze and recover missing land and monies promptly is crucial to protecting the victim of Vancouver Power of Attorney Elder Abuse.
 Courts will act to protect victims of elder abuse:

 Court directions and orders

 The Court has the power to assist in cases where suspicions are raised about the creation and ongoing exercise of powers under the Power of Attorney:

-(2) On application by a person, the court may make an order that another person release information to the applicant if the court considers that the information is necessary to determine the incapability of an adult who is making, or who has made, an enduring power of attorney.
+(2) On application by a person, the court may make an order that another person releases information to the applicant if the court considers that the information is necessary to determine the incapability of an adult who is making, or who has made, enduring power of attorney.

 (3) On application by the Public Guardian and Trustee or an attorney, the court may make an order that an enduring power of attorney is valid despite a defect in the signing of the enduring power of attorney.

 (4) On application by the Public Guardian and Trustee, the court may make any order that the court considers necessary to assist the Public Guardian and Trustee in carrying out the Public Guardian and Trustee’s duties and powers under this Act, including an order directing a person to release information to the Public Guardian and Trustee for the purposes of an investigation.